 “For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.”
 (II Corinthians 5:21)

 “Who his own self bare our sins in his own body on the tree, that we, being dead to sins, should live unto righteousness. “(I Peter 2:24)

-Since his Y chromosome was contributed by God in its fullness, Yeshua / Jesus undoubtedly did not look like the 100% human men – neither the Europeanized version nor the anthropologist’s.
+Since his Y chromosome was contributed by God in its fullness, Yeshua / Jesus undoubtedly did not look 100% like human men with a fallen sin nature – neither the Europeanized version nor the anthropologist’s.
 We don’t have a portrait, but we do have a description of both his spiritual identity as God and his physical appearance by the prophet Isaiah in chapters 52-53.

 - Therefore my people shall know my name / identity…

 - “Jesus answered them, My Father worketh hitherto, and I work.
 Therefore…making himself equal with God.”
 (John 5:17-18)

 - that I am he that doth speak: